Zeju1997/oft/README.md

 python tools/test.py local_configs/segformer/B4/segformer.b4.512x512.ade.160k.py ./weights/segformer.b4.512x512.ade.160k.pth
 ```

+####

 ### Subject-driven Generation
 1. Similar to the example for dreamfusion, you can run the finetuning using oft with the following command.
-The three paramters that need to be adjusted are
+The three paramters that need to be adjusted are the same as above:
+- Number of blocks: r
+- eps-deviation (only with the constrained variant COFT): eps
+- Block-sharing: block_share

 ```bash
 accelerate launch train_dreambooth_oft.py \